deepdeepdot/nano-deep-learning/README.md

 ### Sources

-I decided not to recreate slides that have been wonderfully created by other free online courses.
-And also reuse much of the available online material on the net.
+I decided not to recreate slides that have been wonderfully created by other free online course and also reuse much of the available online material on the net.

 #### Tutorials
 * https://www.kadenze.com/courses/creative-applications-of-deep-learning-with-tensorflow/info
 * http://introtodeeplearning.com
 * https://matplotlib.org

 #### Slides
 * Deep Learning: http://introtodeeplearning.com